Maverickali/JobCandidatesAPI/README.md

 - Use caching strategies to reduce the load on the database and improve response times for frequently accessed data.
 - Design the application to support load balancing to handle high volumes of requests efficiently.
 - Containerization with Docker

+# Time Spent on Task - 5 hours